IDMNYU/IdeationPrototypingSpring19-Bennett/MidTermProject.md

 # MidTerm Project

+### Deliverables (post under "midterm" by noon on March 10th)

+With ALL of the assigned research thus far completed, add to your research with the following:

+1. Develop your research into the **secondary topics** that relate to your issue/problem.
+Switch up your research method.
+Hit the books and hit the talks/lectures.
+Add 5 more references to your annotated bibliography, discussing how each relates to your project and ADDS NEW VALUE.

+2. Surveys: After an inital round of surveys, take what you've discovered and create 3 new surveys.
+Your questions should demonstrate a deeper understanding and investigation of your topic.
+Remember to design your questions so that they are not leading, nor communicating judgement.
+Be open.
+Have a classmate read over them and critique them.

+3. Take the new surveys and get 10 new responses from participants that **are not** in the same demographic (ie, not your friends).
+Diversify your respondent population.

+At least 5 of these surveys must be completed in real time (not asynchronously).
+Having a conversation with someone allows you to pick up on so much more, than just the simple word.
+You can notice their body language, expression, and emotion.
+Make a mental note.
+An open dialog can uncover much more than a flat response to a question.
+Document the interview in an audio recording.
+Post them to your site.

+4. Post about your new findings from your research and surveys.
+What did you find?
+How is your project developing?
+What goes into creating this situaion?
+Why do things happen this way?

+5. Tell a Tale: With all of the above completed, it's now time to formulate a story about what your problem is, how it happens, what factors contribute to the issue (historical, economic, civic, political, governmental, social).

+   Great storytellers-writers, filmmakers, designers-imbue empathy by translating characters' stories for others.
+It's a craft as old as time you can use to build empathy for the people you're designing for.

+   * What is the story you want to tell?
+What did you learn during research that really inspired you?
+Is it about the daily challenges in someone's life?
+Is it about the forces that cause this problem?
+Is it about the effects?
+Tell the whole story.
+Write it out.

+   * Storyboard this story.
+Recall what a storyboard is.
+Look back at module 4.
+Also check out the graphic novel, <a href = "https://law.duke.edu/musiccomic/download/">Theft!
+A History of Music</a>.
+You are communicating the major points to your story, not your story frame by frame.
+See the templates [here](https://github.com/IDMNYU/IdeationPrototypingSpring19-Bennett/tree/master/storyboardTemplates)

+   Inherent in this is your visual language to tell the story.
+Think critically about the major points of your story and **HOW** to communicate this story.

+   Look at your visual research materials.
+What can be developed more?
+What can be used?
+Do not use photos from a Google Image search.
+The materials must be from you directly in creation, construction, and composition.

+   Use photos, artifacts, and media to create a story that follows a narrative arc-background, conflict, climax, and opportunities for resolution.

+   * Post a storyboard draft.
+Post to your site with captions and a reflection.

+   * Develop and iterate this storyboard draft to a much higher quality storyboard.
+The development and iteration should be noticible.
+Post to your site with captions and a reflection.

 ### Deliverables (post under "midterm" by noon on March 3rd)

 * Develop visual research.
 Immerse yourself in the environment you are working in, to collect information: